SleepDaemon/css-snippets/README.md

 ## Feather Snippet
 Pretty much just QoL stuff like rounded context menu, no nitro promos, no gift button, aligned chatbox, and chatbox drawer.
 No extra resources are used.

+# Source of Snippets
+Majority of Snippets are from this repo: https://github.com/DaBluLite/css-snippets/